google/opencasebook/patents.md

 work. *Spansion*, 2011 WL 3268084 at *7.

 Further, under federal patent law, a patent is considered to be a "bundle of rights."
 See _Carborundum Co. v.
 Molten Metal Equip.
 Innovations_, 72 F.3d 872, 878 (Fed.
 Cir.
 1995).
 Each "stick" in the bundle can be licensed to another party.
 Here, Windsor asserts that the right to offer for sale a patented product is such a "stick" in the bundle of rights.
 This assertion is consistent with patent law, which permits the holder of a patent to sue a party for patent infringement if the party offers to sell a product using the patent holder's patent without authorization.
 See 35 U.S.C. § 271(a).

 Windsor contends that the Agreement permits Windsor to offer Debtor's products for sale.
 If so, the authorization to offer the products for sale without being subject to suit for infringement of Debtor's patent constitutes the license of a right in the patent.
 For purposes of determining whether particular conduct constitutes an "offer to sell," the term "offer to sell" is "interpreted according to its ordinary meaning in contract law, as revealed by traditional sources of authority." _Rotec Indus., Inc. v.
 Mitsubishi Corp._, 215 F.3d 1246 (Fed.
 Cir.
 2000)....

 **B. Whether the Agreement Grants a License of Intellectual Property**

 Under federal patent law, a license of intellectual property can be either express or implied.
 See Bayer Corp., 428 F.Supp. at 258.
 "An express license is merely '\[o\]ne which is granted in direct terms.'" *Id, n.8 (quoting BLACK'S LAW DICTIONARY 920 (6th ed.
 1990)).
-Whether a contract includes a license to intellectual property is a matter of contract interpretation. _Wisconsin Alumni Research Foundation v.
+Whether a contract includes a license to intellectual property is a matter of contract interpretation. _Wisconsin AlumniResearch Foundation v.
 Intel Corp._, 656 F.Supp.2d 898, 910 (W.D.
 Wis.
 2009) (citing _State Contracting & Engineering Corp. v.
 Florida_, 258 F.3d 1329, 1339 (Fed.
 Cir.
 2001)).
 Here, the parties agree that Georgia contract law applies.